-The human papillomavirus, or HPV, infection causes small bumps (warts) on the genitals.
+The human papillomavirus, or HPV, infection causes small bumps (warts) on the genitals, anus and in the anal canal.
 Vaccines can help to protect against many strains of HPV.
-There are more than 70 varieties of the HPV virus that cause genital warts.
+There are more than 70 varieties of the HPV virus that cause anal genital warts.
 The viruses may exhibit symptoms on areas of the body other than the genitals.
 In rare cases, certain types of the HPV can lead to precancerous conditions in the cervix, vagina, anus or mouth.
 Women are especially at risk of getting cervical cancer if HPV infection goes untreated.

 HPV can be prevented by following safe sex practices to lower contraction risks

-For many men there may be no visible symptoms manifesting as a result of HPV infection.
-Women often see anal warts or genital warts as a result of infection, but they may also not see the telltale signs of infection until months or years after contracting the virus.
+For many men and women there may be no visible symptoms manifesting as a result of HPV infection.
+People often see anal warts or genital warts as a result of infection, but they may also not see the telltale signs of infection until months or years after contracting the virus.
 For women, an abnormal pap smear may be the first signs of HPV.
+Now men, too, should be tested with anal pap smears.
+This is available in-office at Dr. Aronoff’s office.
 Once contracted, there are good options to treat anal warts and genital warts.
 For this reason, it’s a good idea to get proper screenings on a regular basis.

 While the first step to identifying the symptoms of HPV infection is a doctor examination, special procedures may be necessary to find the symptoms.
-An in-office procedure called colposcopy can be used to spot warts that cannot be seen via visual examinations.
-This modified microscope can help the doctor detect abnormal areas and take biopsies for further evaluations.
+An in-office procedure called colposcopy / high-resolution anoscopy can be used to spot warts that cannot be seen via visual examinations.
+More importantly, this modified microscope can help the doctor detect abnormal areas (dysplasia) and take biopsies for further evaluations and treatment to prevent cancer.
+Again, these procecures are available in-office.

 Treatments for anal warts and genital warts

 Make an appointment with a doctor at the first sign of any warts or genital growths.
 Remember that in some cases the HPV infection can cause bumps on other parts of the body.
-A colorectal doctor may recommend a variety of treatment options, including topical treatments such as imiquimod cream, podofilox gel or sinecatechins ointments.
-For faster and longer relief, the doctor may recommend cryotherapy to freeze the warts off using liquid nitrogen.
-Surgery may also be an option for those who want fast and permanent relief in infected areas.
-Both cryotherapy and surgery are typically in-office procedures that are fast, safe and nearly 100% effective in removing the anal warts forever.
+A colorectal doctor may recommend a variety of treatment options, including topical treatments such as imiquimod cream, podofilox gel.
+The topical treatments that are self-applied are usually coordinated with doctor-applied topical treatments.
+Surgery, in some instances, may be an option for those who want fast relief in infected areas.
+All these procedures are available in-office with Dr. Aronoff and Colorectal Associates.

 Common influences for HPV infections